circlefin/malachite/docs/development-proposals/accountability.md

 Here we give some explanation about attacks on Tendermint.
 If you are aware of those, and are just interested in our conclusions, just scroll down to the [last section](#what-evidence-to-collect).

-Tendermint is a variant of the [seminal algorithm](https://groups.csail.mit.edu/tds/papers/Lynch/MIT-LCS-TM-270.pdf) by Dwork, Lynch and Stockmeyer.
+Tendermint is a variant of the [seminal DLS algorithm](https://groups.csail.mit.edu/tds/papers/Lynch/MIT-LCS-TM-270.pdf) by Dwork, Lynch and Stockmeyer.
 It shares the property that if less than a third of the processes are faulty, agreement is guaranteed.
 If there are more than two